turingschool/outcomes/2015_outcomes_report.markdown

 The [Turing School of Software & Design](http://turing.io) is a 501(c)3 non-profit school located in Denver, Colorado.
-Our primary program focuses on Ruby, Rails, and JavaScript across four six-week semesters for a total engagement of 27 weeks.
+Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.
+We believe in a world powered by technology where the people building it represent the people using it.

+## 2015 Programs

+Turing began in June 2014.
+We launched with just one course of study: "Web Application Development with Ruby, Rails, and JavaScript."
+Our students are grouped into cohorts and the course divided into four six-week "modules" each separated by an intermission week.
+We begin a new cohort every seven weeks and, after the initial rampup months, run four cohorts simultaneously.
+The typical student is at Turing for a total of 27 weeks and our total student body numbers about 90 when classes are in session.

+### Why Report Data

 In March of 2015 we joined with a collective of other training providers to form the [New Economy Skills Training Association (NESTA)](http://thenesta.org/).
 That organization put together a [list of outcomes data points that member organizations would publish](https://www.dropbox.com/s/76zqbjy4ky8z29f/NESTA%20Letter%20to%20the%20POTUS.pdf?dl=0) in the future.

+Beyond NESTA, Turing has a culture of transparency.
+You can find every one of our [lesson plans](https://github.com/turingschool/lesson_plans), [tutorials](https://github.com/turingschool/curriculum/tree/master/source), and even a [few hundred class videos](https://vimeo.com/turing) all published online free for non-commercial use.
+It only makes sense, then, to be just as transparent with our student outcomes.

-This is the 2015 Outcomes Report for Turing.
+This is the **2015 Outcomes Report for Turing**.
 The following data represents the 1406, 1407, 1409, 1410, 1412, 1502, 1503, and 1505 cohorts of the Turing School, who graduated between December 2014 and December 2015.

 ## Completion Rates